The need for cannabis prevention is more urgent now than ever

 Frequent use during the teen and young adult years clearly has shown how it can have a lasting effect on young people's overall health for many years to come.

 After many years of working on the front lines of drug addiction, we've dedicated ourselves to prevention education and empowering communities to protect the youth of America.
-As experienced, well-rounded educators and psychologists who specialize in substance addiction, we see the use of marijuana becoming the norm.
+As experienced, well-rounded educators and psychologists who specialize in substance addiction, we see the use of cannabis becoming the norm.

 We have partnered with national leaders in the field of e-learning to create an innovative, comprehensive curriculum and customized resource to help educators, administrators and community leaders bring this dynamic prevention education to all of their young people.